css

 /* dark mode styles */

-fancy footnotes
+}fancy footnotes

-function to override counter styles in lists.
+You can use the symbols() function to override counter styles in lists.
 I use this to make fancy footnotes.

 ol#footnotes {